citelao/sensible/_sidequests/2-internet.md

 2. Your computer
 3. Your browser (or other Internet-connected app)
 4. Your router
-5. Intermediate routers ("the internet")
+5. Intermediate routers ("the Internet")
 6. Destination router

 Protecting your data "all the time" means protecting it at every point along this route *in addition* to protecting it when it's "at rest" on your hard drive or in the cloud.